 There is research to suggest that ECT may help some patients

 with Parkinson's disease or with the side-effects of some

 ECT is unlikely to help someone with mild to moderate depression

 or most other psychiatric conditions.
-It is not used in
+It is not routinely used